 Caesarea Maritima ("by the Sea") is located on the shore in the center of Israel, in the middle between Haifa and Tel-Aviv.
 It is the site of one of the most important cities in the Roman World, the Roman capital of the province of Judea at the time of Jesus, and a Crusader fortress along the road from Acre to Jerusalem.
 Today, Caesarea is a large and interesting national park which and a mandatory place to visit while exploring the Holy Land.

-In the left background, the remains of the two-level building which was the Governor's house.
+In the far right background, the remains of the two-level building which was the Governor's house.
 This was probably Pontius Pilate's house.

 The Roman-Jewish historian Josephus Flavius tells about a famous event that happened in this site.
 It was between Pontius Pilate (the 5th procurator of Judea who ordered Jesus crucifixion; AD 26-36) and Jewish citizens from Jerusalem, who were offended by his acts of placing the military signa (flags) of Tiberius in Jerusalem.
 They conducted a sitting protest at his house for 5 days in order to remove the flags.
 On the 6th day he collected them in this site and threatened to kill them unless they accept the display of the Caesar's military signs (Wars Book 2, Chapter 9: 3), as follows: "On the next day Pilate sat upon his tribunal, in the large Stadium...").
 Eventually, Pilate backed up and removed the signa to diffuse the explosive situation.

 South of the Hippodrome is a Roman period palace, stretching into the sea.
 The aerial view shows the palace on the right side.
 On the left side is the Roman theater.

 The following photo shows a closer view of the ruins of the palace.